Moddable-OpenSource/moddable/documentation/network/network.md

 - `hidden` - When `true`, hidden access point are included in the scan results.
 Defaults to `false`.
 - `channel` - The Wi-Fi channel number to scan.
 When this property is not present, all channels are scanned.

-The Wi-Fi scan runs for fixed period of time, approximately two seconds.
+The Wi-Fi scan runs for a fixed period of time, approximately two seconds.
 During that time, not all access points may be found.
 It may be necessary to call scan several times to create a complete list of visible access points.

 ### status